florianepicolo/origin-gene/README.md

 - `ggplot-distridelta.pdf`: Displays the distribution of deltas for each interaction.
 - `ggplot-distributiondirection.pdf`: Illustrates the distribution of interactions appearing forward, backward, or simultaneously.
 - `ggplot-distributionoriginposititons.pdf`: Presents the distribution of gene appearance moments for each position.
-- `ggplot-distributiondelta.pdf`: Shows the distribution of origin deltas for each interaction.
+- `ggplot-distributiondelta.pdf`: Shows the distribution of age deltas for each interaction.
-- `ggplot-distributionorigin.pdf`: Depicts the distribution of gene origins by clades.
+- `ggplot-distributionorigin.pdf`: Depicts the distribution of gene ages by clades.

 ### Prerequisites